rybouc/InterviewCase_IDE/README.md

 ## Executive Summary

 Contoso AI IDE is an integrated developer environment for AI-assisted software development.
-The product team is seeking ways to grow the business and improve the product by leveraging user activity data to build predictive models that inform product, marketing, and sales strategies.
+The product team is seeking ways to grow the business and improve the product by leveraging user activity data to inform product, marketing, and sales strategies.

 ---